Global Health Studies

 Introduction to the immune system and its interaction with specific microbes.
 Attention both to microbes that cause illness, such as influenza, HIV, and HPV, and to microbes that live in harmony with humans, collectively called the microbiome.
 Readings include novels and historical works on diseases such as polio and AIDS.
-Enrollment limited to freshmen.
-Preregistration required; see under Freshman Seminar Program.
+Enrollment limited to first-year students.
+Preregistration required; see under First-Year Seminar Program.
 SC RP

 MCDB 290b, Microbiology Christine Jacobs-Wagner and Stavroula Hatzios

 Cell structure of bacteria, bacterial genetics, microbial evolution and diversity, bacterial development, microbial interaction, chemotaxis and motility, gene regulation, microbial genomics and proteomics, CRISPR, metabolism, infectious diseases, mechanisms of pathogenesis, host defense systems, viruses, gut microbiota in health and disease.
 Prerequisites: BIOL 101, 102, and 103, or equivalent performance on the corresponding biological sciences placement examinations; or one term of biochemistry, or cell biology, or genetics; or with permission of instructor.
 SC